bunkerity/bunkerweb/docs/upgrading.md

     **The instances will be automatically fetched by the controller**.
 You can also add custom instances to the list that may not be picked up by the controller.

+Since the 1.6.0-beta, the Scheduler also have a new [built-in healthcheck system](concepts.md#instances-healthcheck), that will check the health of the instances.
+If an instance becomes unhealthy, the scheduler will stop sending the configuration to it.
+If the instance becomes healthy again, the scheduler will start sending the configuration to it again.

 ### BunkerWeb container

 Another important change is that the **settings** that were previously declared on the BunkerWeb container **are now declared on the scheduler**.
 This means that you'll have to move your settings from the BunkerWeb container to the Scheduler container.